 Montana

 Montana is not really an over-the-counter state as it issues all the bull tags in the draw, but with a little planning, you can typically hunt Montana every other year.
 Also, there are a number of people who return their tags each year.
 Montana will then reissue those tags to hunters who put their name on the alternate list.
 Once you get your tag, most of the west side of the state is open to general hunting.
 Montana gives you six weeks to chase elk with a bow, five weeks with a rifle, and a nine-day muzzleloader hunt in December, so you can be chasing bulls September through December.
 Every year, there are a couple of great bulls taken in Montana on general tags.
-I always recommend hunters look towards region 3 as it has the highest elk populations and the most public land.
+I always recommend hunters look towards Region 3 as it has the highest elk populations and the most public land.
 Montana has put 288 bulls into the Boone and Crockett record book.
 The top Boone and Crockett bulls from Montana scored 430″ typical and 431 7/8″ non-typical.

 Oregon

 Oregon went to a draw for most of their elk tags on the eastern side of the state.
-Most are very easy to draw and typically take just a couple points.
+Most are very easy to draw and typically take just a couple of points.
 If you are looking for an archery over-the-counter Rocky Mountain elk tag, then you need to focus on the Lookout unit which has a good population with decent access to the public.
 The Southeast Desert units also hold a smaller elk population and can be hunted on the OTC tag.
 Your archery elk tag is also good for Western Oregon if you decide to chase Roosevelt elk.
 Oregon has put 36 Rocky Mountain elk into the Boone and Crockett record book.
 The top Boone and Crockett bulls from Oregon scored 418″ typical and 427 1/8″ non-typical.

 Utah